cloudfoundry/cli/README.md

 Currently, there are two versions of the cf CLI in development:
 - the supported v6 cf CLI.
 See [here](https://docs.cloudfoundry.org/cf-cli) for more information.
-- v7 beta cf CLI which is currently in development and will be in beta mode until it is completely backed by the [v3 API](http://v3-apidocs.cloudfoundry.org/version/3.75.0/index.html).
+- v7 is stable and will be generally available very soon.
+With the exception of plugins, it is completely backed by the [v3 API](http://v3-apidocs.cloudfoundry.org/version/3.75.0/index.html).
 See [here](https://docs.cloudfoundry.org/cf-cli/v7.html) for more information.

 **Important Note**: The v7 CF CLI is pending GA.